From downtown to Broadway: How director Alex Timbers became one of theatre’s hottest talents

 The show had its world premiere in Los Angeles before moving Off-Broadway to The Public Theater and transferred uptown to mark Timbers's Broadway directorial and writing debut.
 Timbers also received a Tony Award nomination for writing the show's book.

-The Pee-wee Herman Show - 2010
+2010: The Pee-wee Herman Show

 Next up, Timbers directed The Pee-wee Herman Show, starring Paul Reubens.
 The comedy only played a short run over the holiday season, but the piece solidified Timbers as an up-and-coming director on Broadway.

-Peter and the Starcatcher - 2009
+2009: Peter and the Starcatcher

 Timbers proved more of his theatrical ingenuity and inventiveness with Peter and the Starcatcher, an original Peter Pan prequel based on the book Peter and the Starcatchers.
 Timbers co-directed with Roger Rees, whose partner Rick Elice (Jersey Boys) wrote the show.
 The play premiered downtown at New York Theatre Workshop before transferring to Broadway.
 The show earned nine Tony Award nominations, including a nod for directing, and won five awards.

-Love's Labour's Lost - 2013
+2013: Love's Labour's Lost

 Timbers teamed up with Friedman again for another original musical based on the Shakespeare comedy, which premiered at the Delacorte Theater as part of Shakespeare in the Park.
 The lively musical comedy may have only had a short outdoor summer run, but the cast recording is available to listen to any time.
 We recommend a listen to enjoy the genius of Timbers and Friedman and Shakespeare.

-The Last Goodbye - 2013
+2013: The Last Goodbye

 We're sensing a Shakespeare trend!
 Timbers directed this musical adaptation of Romeo and Juliet and featuring Jeff Buckley tunes first at the Williamstown Theatre Festival and then at The Old Globe in San Diego.
 While the show, written and conceived by Michael Kimmel, hasn't made its way to New York (yet), the modern take on the star-crossed lovers maintains a devoted following to this day.

-Here Lies Love - 2013
+2013 and 2023: Here Lies Love

 Timbers took on another epic tale when he joined forces with Talking Heads frontman David Byrne to adapt his concept album about First Lady of the Philippines Imelda Marcos.
 Proving his innovative theatre tactics once again, Timbers reimagined a space at The Public Theater to create this immersive, concert-like event that earned widespread critical acclaim.
 The show was extended several times and even returned to The Public in 2014, ahead of making its London debut in 2014 at the National Theatre, where it was nominated for three Olivier Awards.
+In 2023, Timbers directed the show's immersive Broadway premiere, in which the Broadway Theatre was transformed to resemble a nightclub.

-Rocky the Musical - 2014
+2014: Rocky the Musical

 A musical based on a boxing movie?
 Sounds like an odd idea until you get Timbers involved, and he builds a boxing ring in the middle of the show and in the center of the theatre.
 The adaptation of the Sylvester Stallone classic premiered in Germany and opened on Broadway, earning a Tony Award for scenic design (remember that boxing ring?).

-Oh, Hello! - 2016
+2016: Oh, Hello!

 Comedians Nick Kroll and John Mulaney know who to turn to when they want to try something out on stage, and Timbers took the lead on their comedic Broadway outing, in which the pair played two old New York friends reflecting on the good ol' days, chock full of theatre in-jokes.
 The play premiered off Broadway before moving uptown, and you can watch their antics any time, as the show was filmed and is available to stream on Netflix.

-The Robber Bridegroom - 2016
+2016: The Robber Bridegroom

 Timbers revived the 1975 Broadway musical, based on a novella and a fairy tale, off Broadway starring Steven Pasquale as the titular robber.
 The production showcased all of Timbers's directorial toolkit, from ensemble-led casting to folksy tunes to inventive choreography.

-John Mulaney: Kid Gorgeous at Radio City - 2018
+2018: John Mulaney: Kid Gorgeous at Radio City

 Timbers joined his Oh, Hello! collaborator again to direct Mulaney's Netflix comedy special.
 The production pulled out all the theatrical stops, and you can stream the special any time you want.

 Are you sensing a trend here?
 Timbers certainly loves to work with the same people, and he connected with David Byrne again for American Utopia, for which Timbers serves as the production consultant.
 Choreographed by Annie-B Parson, the show is a nontraditional theatre experience, starring Byrne performing several hits from his musical career alongside a group of 11 musician/dancers.
-Spike Lee directed a live recording of the Broadway production, which is available to stream on HBO Max, and the show returns to Broadway in fall 2021.
+Spike Lee directed a live recording of the Broadway production, which is available to stream on HBO Max, and the show returned to Broadway in fall 2021.

-Moulin Rouge!
-The Musical - 2019
+2019: Moulin Rouge!
+The Musical

 Originally published on